3lC4pitan/Github_App_UsersFilter/README.md

+# Android GitHub User Search Application

-Android application that displays a list of GitHub users filtered by some keyword.
-When you tap on any of the matches, display a detail page with their login name, avatar image, star count etc.
+An Android application that displays a list of GitHub users filtered by a keyword.
+When tapping on any match, a detail page is displayed showcasing their login name, avatar image, star count, etc.

+## Features

-Implement filtering for GitHub users
+- Implement filtering for GitHub users.
-Only send the actual request after the second keystroke Add 1 second throttling before you would start the request Use GitHub REST API for your solution ( GitHub REST API documentation - GitHub Docs ) UX
+- Only send the actual request after the second keystroke.
+- Add a 1-second throttling before starting the request.
+- Utilize GitHub REST API for the solution ([GitHub REST API documentation - GitHub Docs](https://docs.github.com/en/rest)).

+## User Experience (UX)

-Prepare the app for general error handling (4xx and 5xx errors, offline) Implement loading states for async operations
+- Prepare the app for general error handling (4xx and 5xx errors, offline).
+- Implement loading states for asynchronous operations.

-Testing
+## Testing

-Cover your solution with unit tests, no need to test the UI
+- Cover the solution with unit tests; no need to test the UI.